MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/faq.md

 ## Additional feedback

 Want to add something to the FAQ?
-Open a new feedback issue in the comments section or set up a pull request for this page with GitHub!
+Open a new feedback issue in the comments section or set up a pull request for this page with GitHub.